Rabbit Friendly Centre

 We continuously review our pain relief protocol for rabbits.
 Being prey animals, they are very good at hiding their pain and we understand the need to recognise the signs as early as possible and administer the correct pain relief as required by the individual rabbit.

-We do ask that you bring the rabbits own food in with you so as not to upset their delicate digestive system during their stay.
-Keeping thing familar for them also helps to reduce stress.
+We do ask that you bring the rabbits their own food in with you so as not to upset their delicate digestive system during their stay.
+Keeping thing familiar for them also helps to reduce stress.